aws-samples/amazon-bedrock-samples/generative-ai-solutions/bedrock-rekognition-sample/README.md

 # AWS Serverless Multi-Modal Image Text Validation
-Repository hosting sample AWS CDK code for the AWS Serverless Multi-Modal Image Text Validation sample code.
+Repository hosting sample AWS CDK code for the AWS Serverless Image Text Validation sample code.

 # Use Case
 There are scenarios when delivery drivers take the picture of restaurant operating hours as a proof to show that its closed.
 However, given the wide variety of store operating hours signs, it can be challenging to validate the driver's claim, leading to potential fraud.